 3. South Florida

-South Florida is a school which many wouldn’t immediately think of as a Power Four-worthy team.
-But there would be some benefits for leagues like the ACC or Big 12 (now that UCF left the AAC for the Big 12) to add the Bulls.
+South Florida is a school which many wouldn’t have immediately thought of as a Power Four-worthy team just a couple years ago.
+But there would be some benefits for leagues like the ACC or Big 12 to add the Bulls.

 2. Memphis

 Memphis has much more going for it as well, including being a good basketball school.
-The football program was seventh among G5 teams in terms of total revenue in 2022 and is in a good spot geographically as well.
-Of the teams in the AAC, I think Memphis is the most likely to make a move.
+Of the teams in the American, I think Memphis is the most likely to make a move.

 1. UNLV